 Can you use these stroller wagons for one child who over 55 lbs?

 Keenz and Veer wagons have capacity of 110 lbs each, 55 lbs per seat.
 If you want to use these stroller wagon hybrids for one child who exceeds seat weight limit, it would be at your own discretion.
 But I have to mention that I’ve read that some parents use Keenz 7S for only one child who weighs more than 55 lbs (for example 8 years old child with special needs) and it hold up fine.

 Can you use these stroller wagons for 3 kids?

 Keenz and Veer have two seats and harnesses for 2 kids.
 Each can hold up to 110 lbs, so it will probably accommodate 3 kids who don’t exceed this limit, but it would be at your own discretion, since one child would not be buckled.

-I’ve seen some parents using stroller wagons for 3 kids though 🙂
+Some parents use stroller wagons for 3 kids though 🙂

 How does stroller wagon compare to a double jogging stroller?

 Keenz or Veer wagons are not suitable for running, but they are good for brisk walking.
 They are less maneuverable than jogging stroller and a bit more difficult to turn, but still these are the best stroller wagons that you can currently find on the market.